ericcornelissen/tool-versions-update-action/pr/README.md

 This workflow create one Pull Request at the time for only one tool on daily schedule.
 This reduces noise and per-Pull Request load to a minimum.

-To achieve this the recipe only uses the `max:` option to limit to updating one tool at the time.
+To achieve this the recipe uses the `max:` option to limit to updating one tool at the time and uses `rebase-strategy:` to prevent any further changes to the Pull Request after that.

-A limitation is that the Pull Request might get changed if another tool has an update available.

 ```yml
 name: Tooling